Western Sydney Regional Organisation of Councils: Structure

 All member councils make an equal annual contribution to the operating costs of WSROC and have equal voting rights on the organisation's board, which is its primary decision-making body.

 NSW Premier Chris Minns (left) attends a WSROC Board Meeting chaired by Emeritus WSROC President Councillor Barry Calvert (right).

 The WSROC board comprises two voting directors from each member council who serve a four-year term concurrent with their councillor terms.
 The directors in turn elect the organisation's president and other executive positions.
 The organisation is supported by a small regional secretariat.
 Several professional committees made up of staff from member Councils also assist in implementing the work program.

 The Board sets WSROC's strategic plan and work program through a planning forum held every four years and regularly reviewed.
 The work program centres on WSROC's primary role – to lobby for the councils and communities of Western Sydney – but the organisation also undertakes a number of other "typical" ROC roles such as regional project development and management, resource sharing between councils and supporting regional joint purchase initiatives.

 Alumni

 A number of politicians who were subsequently elected to state or federal parliament had key roles on the WSROC board in the early stages of their political careers.

 Current examples include Chris Bowen who is the Federal Minister for Immigration and Citizenship and who served as a WSROC president, as did Paul Lynch who is the Shadow Minister for Attorney General and Justice in the NSW state opposition and Helen Westwood, a member of the NSW Legislative Council.

 In 2015, former Member for Strathfield (NSW Legislative Assembly) Charles Casuscelli RFD was appointed CEO of WSROC.
 He continued to occupy that role until his passing in June 2025.

+The currernt CEO of WSROC is Ms Francine Binns.